SSamps/giftlist-front/README.md

 You can also use madge to generate a dependency graph using the following command:

 > madge ./ --extensions ts -i dependencyGraph.png

+## Problems

+#CSS
+After adding new files scss often fails to import them in to main.scss correctly and requires a restart of WSL for it to do so.
+It can also on occasion just stop compiling out of the blue, again requiring a WSL restart to fix.